GradientExplode/Imperial-HPC-Tutorial/README.md

 Once submitted, you have no further control over the job, unless you choose to remove it from the queue.

+If you're not sure how to create a file in Linux, please check out this guide: https://www.freecodecamp.org/news/vim-beginners-guide/

 ### Example Job Files

 #### CPU Job Example: